doiteachday/rango2_projects/README.md

 # rango2_projects
-evrything is possible if you try hard. try .
+evrything is possible if you try hard.

+try harder.